pzavolinsky/react-cucumber/README.md

 `1st` can actually be any ordinal of the form `numbers + two-letter suffix` (e.g. `2nd`, `3rd`, etc.).
 When `1st` is omitted, the first element that matches `selector` is assumed

 `selector` is a CSS selector on the rendered pseudo-HTML.
-When both `selector` and `1st` are omitted, the element matched in the previous *Then* step is used (make sure that there *is* a la previously matched element).
+When both `selector` and `1st` are omitted, the element matched in the previous *Then* step is used (make sure that there *is* a previously matched element).

 `json` is any JSON value, in particular quoted strings, numbers, booleans, objects or arrays.